manjotkxur/InventoryGenie/README.md

 # 🧠 InventoryGenie – Inventory Management System - FullStack

-InventoryGenie is a full-stack inventory management app built with the **PERN stack** (PostgreSQL, Express, React, Node.js), designed to help users manage products, suppliers, stock movements, and more with ease — including an AI-powered query system (API + NLP + LLM).
+InventoryGenie is a full-stack inventory management system tracker built with the **PERN stack** (PostgreSQL, Express, React, Node.js), designed to help users manage products, suppliers, stock movements, and more with ease — including an AI-powered query system (API + NLP + LLM).

 ---